Dark Dominion: Aftermath

 The story of Dark Dominion was only published for ten issues.
-Four more issues were solicited, and one more issue was produced: however, due to the closing of the company, they were never released.
+Four more issues were solicited, and one more issue was produced, but due to the closing of the company, they were never released.
 According to Shooter, Defiant ran out of money sometime in 1994.

 Afterwards, all their comics ceased to be published and the characters - including those of Dark Dominion - were purchased by Golden Books.
 The rights have since shifted to Random House.
-Shooter has expressed an interest in re-visiting the characters and story.
+Shooter expressed an interest in re-visiting the characters and story.